slatedocs/slate/source/includes/v4/_tickets.md

 - min_persons (integer), minimum quantity to buy per order
 - max_persons (integer), maximum quantity to buy per order
 - personalizeable (boolean), weather the ticket can be personalised (e.g. annual tickets)
+- attendees (string), when required, the attendees needs to be set on purchase

 ## Details of single ticket